vinhyan/scoot/README.md

 2. Create reusable components with React:

 - I like creating components that can be reused throughout the project.
 Passing data through props without having to re-write HTML tags and classes saved me lots of time.
-- Below is a reusable component I created which allow elements' position to be reversed (for styling purposes), with or without button and personalize button's content, all can be done by passing props:
+- Below is a reusable component I created which allow elements' position to be reversed (for styling purposes), with or without button and personalized button's content, all can be done by passing props:

 ```
 const Card = ({